alexortner/kubernetes-on-raspberry-pi/README.md

 Tutorial on how to setup a lightweight Kubernetes Clusters on Raspberry Pi and code examples of containerized applications

 ## Setup
-Setup of the Raspberry Pi and the k3s Cluster
+Instructions on how to setup of the Raspberry Pi and the k3s Cluster

+## Apps
+Several example applications to demonstrate the edge use case